What is it like dating someone with type 1 diabetes?

 “What the …?”

 I say this not because I want to snap, nor because what my boyfriend is saying has little substance.
 I ask because I can’t think, because I’m trying to understand, but my blood sugar won’t let me.
 I’m trying but sometimes I fail.
-So what is it really like dating somebody with type one diabetes?
+So what is it really like dating someone with type 1 diabetes?

-My five truths on dating somebody with type one diabetes:
+My five truths on dating someone with type 1 diabetes

 It gets worse at the grocery store if you have a hypo (low) standing in line with a chocolate bar in hand.
 I just want to pay for the candy bar so I can eat it but the line won’t move!
 That for instance is when I feel a bit aggressive but I have learned to just eat the candy bar and pay for it later.